Lane routing

 relay deploy --host-port 3005 --stream

-If RELAY_BASE_DOMAIN is set, the agent can derive preview hostnames automatically.
+If RELAY_BASE_DOMAIN is set, the agent can derive lane hostnames automatically.

-In host mode, Relay runs a per-app edge proxy for the app slot and a global Caddy proxy for public domains.
-Relay can derive `<app>-<branch>.<base-domain>` as the public preview host, and this is also where blue-green traffic switching happens.
+In host mode, Relay runs a per-app edge proxy for the app slot and a global Caddy proxy for public domains. staging gets a stable <app>-staging.<base-domain> host, while dev and preview can both generate random aliases that stay attached to that lane until you change the public host explicitly.

-Optional but recommended: set `RELAY_DASHBOARD_HOST=admin.preview.example.com` so the Relay dashboard has its own hostname.
+Optional but recommended: set RELAY_DASHBOARD_HOST=admin.relay.example.com so the Relay dashboard has its own hostname.

 Make sure DNS points both the dashboard host and app hosts at the same server IP.